kuku-tss/IM-DTI-/README.md

 ProBERT: 50 epochs
 ESM-1b: 10 epochs
 ProtT5-XL UniRef50: 30 epochs
-4.Command to Train the Model
+ProBERT: 50 epochs ESM-1b: 10 epochs ProtT5-XL UniRef50: 30 epochs
-Run the following command to train the model, ensuring to replace the path to your train.py file accordingly:

-python train.py --run-id TestRun --config /path/to/your/train.py/config/default_config.yaml
+4. Command to train the model Run the following command to train the model, which will give you the trained pt model file.
+Of course, before running, you need to set the epoch and ensure that the target_featurizer parameter you pass is the large model you need, accordingly replace the path of your train.py file: python train.py --run-id TestRun --config /path/to/your/train.py/config/default_config.yaml
-5.Prediction Output Extraction
-Upon successful training, you will need to extract the model's predictions using data_train.py and data_test.py.
-The outputs can be saved in .txt files for further analysis.
+5. Extracting prediction output After successful training, you need to use data_train.py and data_test.py to extract the predictions of the model.
+These two files use the trained pt file to predict and obtain its output for both the training set and the test set.
+All three large models trained as extractors need to go through these two files.
+The output can be saved as a .txt file for further analysis.

-6.Command to Extract Predictions
-Execute the following command, replacing the path to your train.py file as necessary:

-python data_train.py --run-id TestRun --config /path/to/your/train.py/config/default_config.yaml
+6. Command to extract predictions Execute the following command, replacing the path of your train.py file as needed: python data_train.py --run-id TestRun --config /path/to/your/train.py/config/default_config.yaml
-7.Integration of Outputs
-Once you have the prediction outputs, utilize to_data.py to consolidate the training and output .txt files.
+7. Integration of outputs Once you have the prediction outputs, use to_data.py to integrate the training and output .txt files.

-8.Random Forest Training
-Following the extraction of predictions, you can proceed to train a Random Forest model using beiyes.py.
-For generating the final predictions, you may use predict_pred.py, where you can adjust the evaluation metrics as per your requirements.
+8. Random forest training After extracting the predictions, you can start training a random forest model using beiyes.py.
+9. After training the random forest, you can use the pridict_pred.py file to predict the final output.
+Welcome to use it, though the process may be a bit cumbersome, we will gradually improve it.